GrandCru/GoogleSheets/README.md

 ## How it works

-When the application starts, an [updater process](lib/google_sheets/updater.ex) is started for each configured spreadsheet.
+When application starts, the [supervisor](lib/google_sheets/supervisor.ex) creates an `ETS` table named `:google_sheets` and starts an [updater process](lib/google_sheets/updater.ex) for each configured spreadsheet.

+During the updater process init phase, initial data is loaded from local filesystem.
+Before the data is stored into `ETS` table,

+is started for each configured spreadsheet.
+The updater process is responsible for loading initial data using local files and after that periodically polling the configured google spreadsheet.
+Whenever the monitored spreadsheet data is changed, a new version of the data is written into `ETS` table.

+To allow applications to convert the raw CSV data into more useable format, the updater process will call the configured callback module's on_loaded method before storing data into `ETS` table.

+Since the data is initially loaded during the application startup phase, the application code can access.

 During the init phase of the updater process, initial data is loaded from configured directory.
 A `SpreadSheetData` structure is created with multiple worksheets.
 This data is passed to